Global DRO says my medication is “Not Prohibited”. I can go ahead and take it, right?

 Why can't I find the brand name of my cough, cold or flu medicine on Global DRO?

 Some cough, cold and flu products contain prohibited substances, and this category of products changes so often that it’s difficult to make sure the formulation of recent products are up-to-date on GlobalDRO.
 And sometimes people use old medicines from their medicine cabinets that could be no longer available.
 To make sure you get accurate information, read the Drug Facts panel and search Global DRO for each active ingredient.
-For a quick, handy reference on common ingredients in cold and flu products, read or print out the DFSNZ resources https://drugfreesport.org.nz/what-we-do/education/resources/.
+For a quick, handy reference on common ingredients in cold and flu products, read or print out the resources at sportintegrity.nz/integrity/anti-doping/education.
 Be careful with non-drowsy formulas which may contain the prohibited stimulants levemetamfetamine or pseudoephedrine, or the “conditional” substance albuterol.
-If you are still not sure about your cold and flu product please contact info@drugfreesport.org.nz.
+If you are still not sure about your cold and flu product please contact info@sportintegrity.nz.

 I have heard that athletes also need to check the methods used to administer a medication as some are prohibited.
 Is that true?